 You may receive information from Medicare and from non-NYSHIP HMOs in your area describing Medicare options available to you that are not part of NYSHIP.
 You may wonder whether to join one of these plans.
-Please be aware that your NYSHIP benefits will be significantly reduced or canceled if you join one of these plans.
+Please be aware that your NYSHIP benefits will be canceled if you join one of these plans.